 Boots Vs Other Types

-Generally boots are preferred as they offer the best protection against hazards such as rebar, and reduce the impact of the playa surface on your feet.
+Generally boots are preferred as they reduce the impact of the playa surface on your feet.
 They also help keep the playa dust off your feet (some designs are better than others for this) which will help prevent playa foot.
 That being said, what's most important is to bring whatever footwear you'll be comfortable in for long periods.

 You won't regret bringing high quality boots, but will likely regret bringing cheap boots.
 I own several top quality pairs of hiking boots, yet bought a cheap 40.00 pair at Wally Mart for the burn because I was concerned about the playa dust ruining my good boots.
 That was one of the worst mistakes of my life - within 24 hours I had blisters on both feet and ended up wearing my sneakers all week.
 By the time we left my feet had a constant soreness and burning which finally went away about 4 days later.
 I won't make that mistake again.